brentd09/PSCourseScripts/Advanced/JEA/README.md

 Setting|Description
 ---|---
-RoleDefinitions | Which users/groups get which autolocated RoleCapabilityFile.
+RoleDefinitions | Which users/groups get which auto-located RoleCapabilityFile.
-SessionType | Default or RestrictedRemote (later is preffered as it restricts as default) TransscriptDirectory | Where to dump the transcript files RunAsVirtualAccount | Create a onetime/PSSession local user linked to your account so that accidents are contained to that machine only
+SessionType | Default or RestrictedRemote (later is preferred as it restricts as default) TransscriptDirectory | Where to dump the transcript files RunAsVirtualAccount | Create a one-time/PSSession local user linked to your account so that accidents are contained to that machine only
 ExecutionPolicy | Policy applied to the session etc|
 <BR>

 ## Register an EndPoint
-With these two files on a target server you can now register an EndPoint using:<BR>
+With these two files on a target server, you can now register an EndPoint using:<BR>
 _(Assuming you are in the folder where the pssc file exists)_
-<strong>Register-PSSessionConfiguration -Name NameofEndpoint -Path .\PSSessionConfigFile.pssc -force</strong><BR>
+<strong>Register-PSSessionConfiguration -Name NameofEndpoint -Path .\PSSessionConfigFile.pssc -force  -RunAsCredential 'Adatum\Administrator'</strong><BR>
-In the process of registering the endpoint the SessionconfiguartionFile will autolocate the PSRoleCapabilityFile that was saved in the RoleCapabilities folder in a Module directory under a Modules directory (This is how it is auto located).
+In the process of registering the endpoint, the SessionconfiguartionFile will auto-locate the PSRoleCapabilityFile that was saved in the RoleCapabilities folder in a Module directory under a Modules directory (This is how it is auto-located).
+The Registration sets the 'Adatum\Administrator' as the account the JEA sessions run as, if the  -RunAsCredential parameter is not used the session uses the authentication of the connecting user.

 ## Connecting to the EndPoint
 When a user wishes to connect to the JEA EndPoint they will use one of the following:
 * Invoke-Command -ComputerName ServerName -ConfigurationName NameOfEndPoint -scriptblock {<Allowed commands>}
-* Enter-PSSession -ComputerName ServerName -ConfigurationName NameOfEndPoint _The Enter-PSSession may not be allowed as the restrictions on the endpoint may be so tight that a full session may be not possible_
+* Enter-PSSession -ComputerName ServerName -ConfigurationName NameOfEndPoint _The Enter-PSSession may not be allowed as the restrictions on the endpoint may be so tight that a full session may not be possible_

 <BR><BR>